thomgit/docker-swarm/README.md

 3. On the OS command prompt , cd to the directory with above Vagrant file.
    Load Oracle Virtual Manager application to monitor parallely.

-    prompt>  vagrant up   ; This will download 15.10 ( larryli/wily64 ) if this vagrant box is not present and bring up all the 4 VM nodes viz.
+    prompt>  vagrant up   ; This will download Ubuntu 15.10 ( larryli/wily64 ) if this vagrant box is not present and bring up all the 4 VM nodes viz.
 1 manager : swarmmgr1 and 3 swarm nodes : swarmnode1, swarmnode2, swarmnode3
 4. Log into the swarmmgr1  ( default login: vagrant/vagrant )
     1. install latest docker 1.12 using